MedStudy vs MKSAP comparison chart of the major differences.

 To that end, we include the underlying concepts important for more fully understanding a set of topics.
 Here's a few examples of what you'll find in MedStudy, but not in MKSAP18:

-A quick but complete review on how to read the 12-Lead ECG with clear explanation of all components, and 22 practice ECGs with interpretations.
+A quick but complete review on how to read the 12-Lead ECG with a clear explanation of all components, and 22 practice ECGs with interpretations.
 Explanations of pulse types, plus diagrams of murmurs and heart sounds.

 Complete review of respiratory volumes, flow volume loops, PFTs, and the oxyhemoglobin dissociation curve.